mazenMoazzam/TikTokProductWebScraper/README.md

 The following project is a voice-controlled bot created using C# and .NET framework (Version 5) as well with the Speech Recognition library.
 Interactive voicebot that allows you to say a command and it will execute the following.
 For example, I say to the bot, "go to youtube", the bot (named Botimus Prime), will take you to Youtube with no work from the user.

 Working On/To-Do:
--Youtube interaction with videos (play, pause, rewind, ahead, search etc...)
+-Youtube interaction with videos (play, pause, rewind, ahead, search etc...).
+This will be accomplished by setting up a client server application within the bot.
+Bot receives voice command to pause the video from the user, which then intializes an http object to send HTTP requests to.
+An HTML page containing the embedded youtube video and the necessary interactive functions (play, pause, rewind etc.).
+The html page serves as the webserver and will take in requests from the bot which will then respond with the necessary function.

 -Calender event creator